ipatrina/KMS-Patrina/README.md

 - Office/Project/Visio 2021 and above

 Unlike those stamp-collecting enthusiasts, I have absolutely no interest on some expired operating systems, as they are lacking of practical purpose.
-So if you want to implement long-term KMS activation on Windows 8.1 and earlier, please directly head over to the TSforge project (see the Open Source section).
+So if you want to implement long-term KMS activation on Windows 8.1 and earlier, please directly head over to the TSforge project (see the Open source section).

 Similarly, when you already have a fairly complete or even the most feature-rich software edition, as a non-stamp-collecting enthusiast, you don't want to bother with other editions.
 For Windows, you are expected to use the Professional, Education or Enterprise edition (Datacenter for Windows Server).
 For Office, you are expected to use the LTSC Professional Plus edition.
 These editions are well supported for KMS activation, hence there is absolutely no need for you to trouble with Retail or less-featured editions that do not support KMS.